Kissan-Mitra/Kissan-Mitra/README.md

 - Information on government schemes and benefits
 - Pest management advice

+## How to use

+1. Call +1 (712) 217-1022.
+2. That's it!

+Now you can ask questions like (you can talk in other languages like Hindi):
+- I am a farmer in Punjab.
+What kind of subsidies can I get?

 ## Architecture

 The system follows a serverless, event-driven architecture with these key components: